DePaul University > Admission & Aid > Financial Aid > Types of Aid > Grants

 Retention of Illinois Students & Equity (RISE) Act and Alternative Application for Illinois Financial Aid

-The Federal TEACH grant will convert into a Federal Unsubsidized Loan if you do not fulfill the teaching service requirement.
+The Federal TEACH Grant will convert into a Federal Unsubsidized Loan if you do not fulfill the teaching service requirement.
 You are committing to teaching in a high-need subject area in a school serving low-income students.
 If you are unsure about this commitment, you should contact the Office of Financial Aid to discuss other aid resources.

-If you do not fulfill the terms of the Agreement to Serve or Repay (Agreement), you will incur federal unsubsidized loan debt.
-This is in addition to other federal student loans you may have borrowed.
 Interest on TEACH Grants converted into loans will be incurred from the date the grant(s) was disbursed, NOT from the date it converts to a loan.
 The interest rate will be the fixed rate in effect at the time the TEACH Grant was disbursed.

 Eligibility Requirements for Undergraduate and Graduate Students